 Azathioprine is a prescription medication used in dogs and cats for the treatment of autoimmune diseases.
 Azathioprine is not FDA approved for use in veterinary medicine; however, it is a commonly accepted practice for veterinarians to prescribe this medication for dogs and cats.
-Azathioprine requires a prescription from your veterinarian, and is sold per tablet.
+Azathioprine is sold per tablet and requires a prescription from your veterinarian.

 Dogs and Cats